The Housing Committee advocates and supports programs and policies that help all local individuals have access to safe and reasonably-priced housing.

 Founded in 1983 as first Habitat affiliate in North Carolina, Asheville Area Habitat for Humanity (AAHH) has built 283 new houses and repaired more than 100 homes in that time, providing more than 1,250 adults and children with safe, decent housing.
 Habitat for Humanity was founded on the conviction that every man, woman and child should have a simple, durable place to live in dignity and safety, and that decent shelter in decent communities should be a matter of conscience and action for all.

 For over ten years, volunteers from Congregation Beth HaTephila have given financial support and helped construct the annual Interfaith Build Habitat house.
-Below are the recipients of last year’s 17th Interfaith Build – the Ender Family.
+Below are the recipients of the 17th Interfaith Build – the Ender Family.

 Nothing But Nets is a global grassroots campaign to raise awareness and funding to fight malaria, a leading cause of death among children in Africa.
 Nothing But Nets allows everyone from students to CEOs, bishops to basketball players to join the fight against malaria by giving $10 to send a net and save a life.

 The Nothing But Nets Project of Congregation Beth HaTephila is sponsored in conjunction with the Religious Action Center (RAC).
 Just one net can protect the family

 from the devastation of a preventable disease – malaria.
 Some of the students in our Religious School have made this their Tezadakah project along with congregate contributions.